ibm-cloud-docs/key-protect/disable-keys.md

 ### Enabling a disabled key
 {: #enable-api}

 When you enable a key that was previously disabled, the key transitions from the _Suspended_ to the _Active_ key state.
 This action restores the key's encrypt and decrypt operations.

 If you're using an integrated cloud service that supports revoking access to a disabled key, allow up to 4 hours before access to the key's associated data is restored.
 {: note}

-You can enable a key that's in the _Suspended_ key state by making a a `POST` call to the following endpoint.
+You can enable a key that's in the _Suspended_ key state by making a `POST` call to the following endpoint.

 ```
 https://<region>.kms.cloud.ibm.com/api/v2/keys/<key_ID>?action=enable